-Mengda Jiang is in her second year of doctoral studies in choral conducting at the University of Arizona, minoring in orchestral conducting.
-In the 21-22 academic year, Mengda was the assistant conductor of UA’s University Community Chorus, and she will serve as conductor of Treble Glee in the 22-23 school year.
+Mengda Jiang is in her third year of doctoral studies in choral conducting at the University of Arizona, minoring in orchestral conducting.
+In the 22-23 school year, Mengda was the conductor of UA Treble Glee, and she was the assistant conductor of University Community Chorus in the 21-22 school year.

 Mengda has led ensembles from children’s choirs to adult mixed choirs.
 She conducted the winning choir in the University and College Choirs category at the Olympic Chorus Festival in Sochi, Russia, and her choir won the Silver Medal in the Adult Mixed Chorus category at the Fourth Chorus Heart International Festival in Shanghai, China.
 She also led the Percussion Group of China University of Geosciences in winning the Gold Medal for Chinese Traditional Group Percussion at the 2018 Beijing Student Art Exhibition.